sperlis/as-apis/README.md

 # asoc-apis
 Learn ASoC APIs by example.
 Feel free to use or reuse, but keep in mind the code is provided according to the license.

-The intension is for you to take the scripts and use them as examples for your own scripts.
+The intention is for you to take the scripts and use them as examples for your own scripts.
 While in Python, the logic is easily migrated into most languages.

 Visit https://cloud.appscan.com/swagger/ui/index for details on how to use the APIs.